Interlisp/Interlisp.github.io/content/en/software/install-and-run/linux/_index.md

 ---
 <style>.td-content blockquote { border-left: none; color: inherit; padding-left: 2rem;}</style>

 *Note that these instructions do not apply to Linux distros running within Windows System For Linux (WSL).
-[Separate instructions are available for WSL here.](../windows/wsl).*
+Separate instructions are available for WSL [here](../windows/wsl).*

 Medley installs and runs on most recent Linux distros (Alpine Linux is one exception).
 All that is strictly required is that the distro include an X Windows server.
 Most of the testing for Medley has been done on Ubuntu 20.04 and 22.04.